 Before you set your tests/exams and grade assignments in your course, it is best to ask your chair or director and a few faculty members what the grading and distribution standards in your academic unit are.
 Whether you agree with the standards or not (philosophically or practically), it is better to know about these standards before you are called by the dean’s office to explain your grading.

 Carleton’s Grading System

-Found in section 2.3 of the undergraduate calendar, the following is a letter and 12-point grade system used at Carleton.
+Found in Reg.
+5.4 of the undergraduate calendar, the following is the letter and 12-point grade system used at Carleton.
 Standing in courses will be shown by alphabetical grades.